-As California chums the water with hundreds of millions of dollars in alternative fuel funds, a Sacramento school district will soon announce an RFP for electric and low-NOx school buses, and it will allow other area school districts to piggyback for increased group purchasing power.
+As California churns the water with hundreds of millions of dollars in alternative fuel funds, a Sacramento school district will soon announce an RFP for electric and low-NOx school buses.
+It will also allow other area school districts to piggyback for increased group purchasing power.

 Tim Shannon, director of transportation for Twin Rivers Unified School District, shared information on the bid with eight local school districts during an alternative fuels informational event on Jan.
 16 that included state agency representatives from the California Air Resources Board, OEMs and dealers, and a ride and drive for Blue Bird’s new All American Electric transit-style school bus.